How to adjust payroll services pricing to reflect payday filing

 Payday filing may be looked at as an opportunity for growth in the payroll services space, but it must be priced in first writes Scot Meek.

-Now that payday filing is live and applicable to all businesses that employ staff, practices will have all experienced an increase in the number of queries from clients.
+Accountants have been telling us about the numerous conversations they have had with clients having difficulty with navigating around myIR or who simply don’t have the time to meet the payday filing deadlines.
+With fines around the corner, there has been another increase in the number of clients approaching their accountant looking for a solution.
 Those that currently offer payroll services are starting to hear from clients they don’t already process for, while practices that don’t offer payroll services are receiving requests to do so.

-This represents an opportunity to either start or grow the payroll services side of your practice.
+This continues to represent an opportunity to either start or grow the payroll services side of your practice.

 But among all that potential growth has been the time spent getting to grips with new filing procedures.
 And, in some cases, for those who’ve moved online with Essentials Payroll, the time saved by becoming more efficient through automation also plays a factor.